-2021 Practice Note
+2005 Practice Note

-- 2.2.1 Clause 25B of the Regulation provides that the Secretary may from time to time issue practice notes to assist parties in the preparation of Planning Agreements, and requires a council that is negotiating, or entering into, a planning agreement to consider any relevant practice note.
+- 2.2.1 Clause 25B of the Regulation provides that the Secretary may from time to time issue practice notes to assist parties in the preparation of Planning Agreements. - 2.2.2 The NSW Department of Infrastructure Planning Natural Resources (as it then was) published a Practice Note on Planning Agreements in 2005 shortly after the Act was amended to include provision for Planning Agreements. - 2.2.3 The practice note states that it is intended to provide best practice guidance on the

-- 2.2.2 The Secretary published a Planning

-Agreements Practice Note in February 2021

-(2021 Practice Note).
-The 2021 Practice

-Note replaces the previous Practice Note

-on Planning Agreements issue by

-Director General of the then Department